La Liga

 The Campeonato Nacional de Liga de Primera División, (Note: /es/; "First Division National League Championship".) commonly known as the Primera División (Note: "First Division") or La Liga, (Note: officially stylised as LaLiga from 2015 to 2023, and LALIGA from 2023) and officially known as LaLiga EA Sports (Note: stylised as all caps) for sponsorship reasons, is a professional association football league in Spain and the highest level of the Spanish football league system.
-It is controlled by the Liga Nacional de Fútbol Profesional and is contested by 20 teams over a 38-matchday period.
+Governed by the Liga Nacional de Fútbol Profesional, it is contested by 20 teams over 38 matchdays.

-Since its inception, 62 teams have competed in La Liga, with nine teams crowned champions.
-Real Madrid and Barcelona have dominated the competition, winning 36 and 28 titles respectively.
-In the 1940s, Valencia, Atlético Madrid, and Barcelona emerged as the strongest clubs.
-Real Madrid and Barcelona led the charge in the 1950s, each winning four titles.
-During the 1960s and 1970s, Real Madrid dominated with fourteen titles, with Atlético Madrid winning four.
-During the 1980s and 1990s, Real Madrid remained prominent, while the Basque clubs of Athletic Bilbao and Real Sociedad enjoyed success, each winning two titles.
-From the 1990s onward, Barcelona have been the most successful club, winning seventeen titles, with Real Madrid close behind.
-La Liga has seen other champions, including Valencia and Deportivo La Coruña.
+A total of 63 teams have competed in La Liga since its inception.
+Nine clubs have been crowned Spanish champions.
+Real Madrid and Barcelona have dominated the competition, with 36 and 29 titles respectively.
+Other successful clubs include Valencia, Atlético Madrid, Athletic Bilbao, and Real Sociedad, while Deportivo La Coruña have also won the title, reflecting a history of success across several Spanish clubs.

-As of the 2024–25 season, La Liga is ranked third in the UEFA coefficient rankings based on performances in European competitions over the past five seasons, behind the English Premier League and Italian Serie A. La Liga has led the coefficient rankings for more years than any league, and has also produced the continent's top-rated club more times than any other league overall.
-La Liga clubs have won the most UEFA Champions League (20), UEFA Europa League (14), UEFA Super Cup (16) and FIFA Club World Cup (8) titles, and its players have accumulated the highest number of Ballon d'Or awards (24), The Best FIFA Men's Player awards (19) (Note: Including FIFA World Player of the Year.) and UEFA Men's Player of the Year awards (12).
+As of the 2024–25 season, La Liga is ranked third in the UEFA coefficient rankings based on performances in European competitions over the past five seasons, behind England's Premier League and Italy's Serie A. La Liga has led the coefficient rankings for more years than any other league and has produced the continent's top-rated club more often than any other league.
+Its clubs have won more UEFA Champions League (20), UEFA Europa League (14), UEFA Super Cup (17) and FIFA Club World Cup (8) titles than those of any other league, while its players have accumulated the most Ballon d'Or awards (24), The Best FIFA Men's Player awards (19) (Note: Including FIFA World Player of the Year.) and UEFA Men's Player of the Year awards (12).
 (Note: Including UEFA Club Footballer of the Year.)